mgafner/automate-flows/README.md

 ## Awake Screen
 Keep screen awake and do not lock the device. [more](awake_screen.md)

+## Bluetooth Automation
+Bluetooth on when USB-powered.
+If doesn't connect during 1min then BT off. [more](bluetooth_automation.md)

 ## Flashlight
 Turn on Flashlight.
 Tap again or tap notification to turn off. [more](flashlight.md)